 However, it is possible to host these events virtually and still make friends and family members feel special during important milestones.
 We have to make the best of our situation.
-For moms expecting a baby, it’s a sad reality that she isn’t able to celebrate with loved ones like she normally would.
+For moms expecting a baby, it’s a sad reality that she isn’t able to celebrate with loved ones and close friends like she normally would.
 But you can make it extra special and memorable by being mindful of the following points.

 In this post, I want to share some tips on how to host a virtual baby shower.